-Set your GPS for 301 E. Perry Street in Port Clinton, Ohio
+Set your GPS for 301 E. Perry Street in Port Clinton, Ohio if you come from afar

 We will be open for tours this Friday, Saturday, and Sunday from noon until 4PM.
 Visit us this weekend.
 Stop in the tent by the Lighthouse first.